 For those Students who are performing significantly below their chronological age or who struggle to access the standard classroom a personalised approach to the curriculum will be planned that incorporates as much time as possible with peers.
-These students will have an Edukey Level 3 plan (IEP) that fully details barriers, strengths, strategies and targets for success that will be reviewed termly.
+These students will have an Individual Education Plan (IEP) that fully details barriers, strengths, strategies and targets for success that will be reviewed termly.